muzhenj/gemini-g4f-beta/.github/README.md

 In this array, which represents ordered "parts", you can put strings, or Buffers (these are what you get directly from `fs.readFileSync()`!).
 These will be fed, in order to Gemini.

+Gemini accepts most major file formats, so you shouldn't have to worry about what format you give it.
+However, check out a [comprehensive list here](https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=javascript#supported_file_formats).

 There's a whole ton of optimizations under the hood for file uploads too, but you don't have to worry about them!
 [Learn more here...](#optimized-file-uploads)

 _Example:_